-Now if you have connections to heavy pockets it could be a bit easier.
+Now if you connections to heavy pockets it could be a bit easier.
 Some conservation projects start with high level connections to government and lots of caring people.
-Thus they find tons of funding, have new kitted Land Cruisers and tons of other cool stuff.
+Thus they find tons of funding, have new kitted Land Cruisers and other cool stuff.
 Then they hire lots of staff and get to work.
 It would still be a tough job though.

 What if you didn’t have all that?
 It’s just you and your dream?
 Well, Marnus loves wild lions so he did it anyway.
 He lived in the bush full time basically helping lions and farmers get along.

 This meant first befriending and negotiating with farmers to not kill the lions attacking their precious tiny herds.
 Then find effective methods to keep the lions at bay.
 Yet most importantly, somehow return the awe and respect we all need for wildlife back to a people who used to cherish living wild.

 Margrit met Marnus online and was intrigued by his methods, tenacity, and shear will to save lions.
 I first met him at his bush camp next to an ancient Land Rover (in October 2015.)
 As a skeptical retired engineer I wanted to see the data of his successes and his tangible needs.
 Surprisingly over the next week, the true needs became apparent.

 In 3 years, Marnus studied the lions and got close to the villagers and farmers to the point of understanding the dynamics of the prides and even the backwaters of the local culture.
 His successes were not necessarily in how many safe boma lights and sirens had been installed.
 But the trust and influence he gained to change hearts.

 I would like to say he helped all the villagers to love their wild lions.
 Which given time and circumstance he may have.
 Unfortunately, his permit was not renewed and he had to leave all his good work behind.